We’ve Moved to a New Facility

 Development Plan Review and Permitting

-Development Review consists of Public Works - Engineering Division staff reviewing construction plans and ensuring that projects are constructed as designed.
+Development Review consists of the Public Works department reviewing construction plans and ensuring that projects are constructed as designed.
 The City has adopted the Public Works Design and Construction Standards and adherence to these standards is required for all projects, large or small.
 Depending on the complexity of the project, design plans may also be reviewed by the Planning, Building, Water and Fire Departments for compliance with other applicable codes.